stanford-rc/www.sherlock.stanford.edu/src/docs/tech/index.md

 }}** compute nodes, **{{ get_value("computing", "CPU cores", rnd=-2) }}+** CPU
 cores and **{{ get_value("computing", "GPUs", rnd=-2) }}+** GPUs, for a total
 computing power of more than **{{ get_value("computing", "PFLOPs (FP64)", rnd=1) }}**
-Petaflops.
+PFLOPs.
 That would rank it in the Top500 list of the most powerful supercomputers in the world.

 The cluster currently extends {{ get_value("networking", "Infiniband switches",